adobe/python-flaky-network/README.md

  5. Replace `fn.test()` with testing functions
  > Test functions are same as legacy function, just add Test to the function name
  > For eg. `throttle()` has test function named `thorttleTest()`

+# Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](https://git.corp.adobe.com/ACPLocal/flaky-network/blob/main/CONTRIBUTING.md) for more information.

+# Licensing

+This project is licensed under the MIT License.
+See [LICENSE](https://git.corp.adobe.com/ACPLocal/flaky-network/blob/main/LICENSE) for more information.